 There were several possible answers, but I went with the most accurate.
 “Because you’re the last surviving regular cast member of Ben Casey,” I replied.

 “That’s a good reason,” Harry agreed instantly.
-But when I asked him to comment on some of the widely publicized conflicts among the show’s cast members, he would only go so far.
+But when I asked him to comment on some of the widely publicized conflicts among the show’s stars, he would only go so far.
 “No, it’s no good,” he said after interrupting himself in the middle of an anecdote and casting a wary eye in my direction.
 “You’re too smooth!”

 Retired now, Landers lives with his son in the San Fernando Valley.
 He misses his old house in Sherman Oaks and, even more, the vibrant street life of Manhattan.
 Until recently, he visited New York City several times a year.
-So many of hangouts closed and so many of his East Coast friends passed away, though, that after a time Landers found himself seeing shows, dining alone, and going back to his hotel to watch television.
+So many of his hangouts closed and so many of his East Coast friends passed away, though, that after a time Landers found himself seeing shows, dining alone, and going back to his hotel to watch television.
 He stopped going back.
 But he’s still active, and still pugnacious: his residuals are so “pathetic” that he doesn’t cash some of the checks, “just to drive the accounting offices crazy.”

 As we wrapped up, he insisted on picking up the check.
 “I’m a gentleman of quality,” said Landers.
 “You can’t bribe me, kid.”